 Do you know how many Makki and Madani Surah are there in the Quran?
-The Quran contains 114 Surahs in total(one hundred and one forty-four).
+The Quran contains 114 Surahs in total(one hundred and fourteen).
 89 surahs are Makki and 25 surahs are madani.

 There are 114 chapters in the Quran, some of which are Makki and some of which are Madani.
 The Quran is Islam’s sacred literature, a book that Muslims believe was revealed by Allah.